oktadev/okta-blog/_source/_posts/2021-01-13-developers-cheatsheet-csharp-9.md

   Let's now concentrate on the last two lines, where the key differences are manifested:

 - TestBlock calls DownloadCountries and receives a *collection of Tasks*.
 It then executes them in parallel using the Task.WhenAll TPL API.
-When all the tasks complete, the collection of results is returned as array, referenced by the *countries* symbol.
-Finally, the last line runs a synchronous iteration on the hydrated array and does application-specific work.
+When all the tasks complete, the collection of results is returned as an array, referenced by the *countries* symbol.
+Finally, the last line runs an iteration synchronously on the hydrated array and does application-specific work.

 - TestStream calls DownloadCountriesStream and receives an *IAsyncEnumerable*, referenced by the *countries* symbol.
 This is the first difference.
-The symbol *countries* does not hold a hydrated array of countries like with TestBlock, but a promise yet.
+The symbol *countries* does not hold a hydrated array of countries like with TestBlock, but a promise.
 When the last line is reached, nothing has been materialized from the data sources yet, while with TestBlock the materialization is already complete.
 Finally, TestStream executes an asynchronous iteration calling the new *await foreach*.
 This is the point where the internet is finally hit and the remote data are retrieved

 At this point, it's worthwhile to highlight a qualifying point.
 In the TestBlock case, we have the opportunity to leverage the TPL, while in the TestStream case we don't.
 This has two potential consequences:

 - Performance: If the backend has already available all the countries in our selection at the time the requests come, TestBlock will get all the cities in roughly the same time required to retrieve only one of them.
 TestStream, on the other hand, is constrained to a sequential workflow, so the time will necessarily be the sum of the times for each of the cities in the selection
 - Memory: The block version will allocate memory for all the cities, while the stream version only needs to allocate memory for one.

 Therefore, if the backend has all the data, choosing between block and stream is a tradeoff between memory resources and performance.
-Usually in situations like this the best solution is the parallel one with pagination.
+Usually, in situations like this, the best solution is the parallel one with pagination.

 However, if the backend does not have all the data, like the meteorology sensors I mentioned above, the performance advantage of parallel execution is nil, since even if the tasks are running in parallel, only one of them will complete just after the launch.
 The remaining tasks will need to wait until new data is available.
 In this case, the stream solution is definitely superior, as it will give the results in the same time, but with less memory use and with only one pending task during the data retrieval period.